-This is part of the America's Future series that will air on FOX News over the next several weeks that looks at the country's energy challenges.
+This is part of the America's Future series airing on FOX News through the next several weeks, looking first at the country's energy challenges.

 BAKERSFIELD, Calif. — With the average cost of diesel fuel edging toward $5 per gallon, one California county is trying to protect itself from a growing rash of diesel thefts.

 In just the past few months, Kern County, Calif., has lost more than $280,000 worth of fuel to thieves, said police, although the problem is not exclusive to the area.

 Kern County Detective Gary William called this an epidemic that won't be getting better anytime soon.
 "I attribute it to the economy; I attribute it to the upswing of the price of fuel," he said.

 Police in Kern County, whose crops include potatoes and oranges, have set up a task force to combat the problem and are encouraging farmers and growers to report any thefts.

 Farmer Pete Belluomini said crooks case farms in this isolated community, looking for diesel-fueled machinery.

 He said an organized thief would return at night with a small pump and fill tanks stashed in a trailer or truck, making off with hundreds of gallons at a time.